alienator88/Pearcleaner/README.md

 - Mini mode which can be enabled from Settings
 - Menubar option
 - Can drop apps to uninstall directly on the Pearcleaner Dock icon itself or the drop target in the app window
-- Optional Finder Extension which allows you to uninstall an app directly from Finder by right clicking > Pearcleaner Uninstall
+- Optional Finder Extension which allows you to uninstall an app directly from Finder by `right click > Pearcleaner Uninstall`
 - Theme System available with custom color selector
 - Will differentiate between regular apps and Safari web-apps with a "web" label and also iOS apps with an "iOS" label next to each item in the list
 - Has clean uninstall menu option for the Pearcleaner app itself if you want to stop using it and get rid of all files and launch items
 - New feature alert on app startup
-- Can update app conditions remotely for finding more files for unique apps, therefore not requiring a new app updates/releases
+- Can update app conditions remotely for finding more files for unique apps, therefore not requiring new app updates/releases
 - Optional Homebrew cleanup
 - Custom auto-updater that pulls latest release notes and binaries from GitHub Releases (Pearcleaner should run from `/Applications` folder to avoid permission issues)